 Samantha Farris, M.A. - NIH Predoctoral Fellow

-Ms. Samantha Farris is a third-year doctoral candidate in the clinical psychology program at the University of Houston.
+Ms. Samantha Farris is a fourth-year doctoral candidate in the clinical psychology program at the University of Houston.
 She received her B.A. in psychology and sociology at Rutgers-The State University of New Jersey in 2009 and M.A. in psychology from the University of Houston in 2012.
-Her research broadly focuses on the interplay between tobacco use, emotional processes, and health vulnerabilities.
+Her research broadly focuses on the interplay between tobacco use, emotional processes, and health.
 Specifically, her work using experimental laboratory methodologies is aimed at examining underlying, explanatory mechanisms related to the maintenance of cigarette smoking and bodily arousal.
-Ms. Farris is the recipient of a pre-doctoral cancer prevention fellowship from The University of Texas MD Anderson Cancer Center, funded by a grant from the National Cancer Institute (R25T CA057730) and a pre-doctoral National Research Service Award from the National Institute of Drug Abuse (F31-DA035564).
+Ms. Farris completed a cancer prevention fellowship from The University of Texas MD Anderson Cancer Center and is the recipient of a pre-doctoral National Research Service Award from the National Institute of Drug Abuse (F31-DA035564).